 The project has been fully funded by the Queensland Government’s Works for Queensland Program in 3 Stages as outlined below.

 Refer to the following route map and take your time exploring the diverse features along the trail.
 A more detailed outline of the trail experience and route map can be downloaded here.

 Stage one of the River to Rail Trail can be accessed from the Sands Park (Kidgell Street – northbound traffic only), River Terrace (Gympie Weir), Albert Park and Rose Street (adjacent to the netball courts).
 It is located within 1km from the Gympie Town Centre, and caters for all fitness levels.

 The 1.8km unsealed trail, which skirts along the banks of the Mary River between Kidd Bridge and the Sands recreational area, is ideal for walking, running and admiring the native habitat and wildlife exclusive to the area.

 The Sands Park, which can be accessed via Kidgell Street, off the Bruce Highway when travelling north (to the left just before the Aldi supermarket) provides the community with a safe area to swim in shallow waters, launch a canoe or kayak, have a picnic and relax.

-The track runs parallel to the natural landscape of the Mary River and is an idyllic passive recreation experience, however, does include varying inclines and staircases in some areas.
+The trail route runs parallel to the natural landscape of the Mary River and is an idyllic passive recreation experience.
+It should be noted that this section of the trail also includes varying inclines and a large set of stairs, as well as another set of stairs on a secondary route for the trail behind Albert Park.
 Sandstone seating blocks are placed throughout the trail to rest, picnic or just take in the scenery.